 The run chart shows that non-admitted pathway performance has dropped below 90%.
-This is mainly due to the large number of Dermatology patients that have exceeded 18 weeks for their first appointment.
+This is mainly due to the large number of Cardiology, Dermatology and Ophthalmology patients that have exceeded 18 weeks for their first appointment.

-- Work will continue to ensure the standard is maintained during 2017/18 with the reduction in the number of 12 week breaches.
+- Work will continue to ensure we get back to achieving the standard by April 2018 with the reduction in the number of 12 week breaches through additional Outpatient activity through consultant and Synaptik led sessions.
 (See pages 27-30 for specific narrative).

-Standard: Non-Admitted Linked Pathway Performance
+Standard: Non-Admitted Linked Pathway Performance 90.0%